Tsoureki (Greek Easter Bread)

 - 2 cups plus 2-3 tablespoons, milk

 - 2 envelopes active dry yeast

 - 1 cup almonds very finely chopped

 - Grated rind of one orange

-- 2. In a large bowl, combine seven cups of flour, the ground almonds, salt, remaining sugar, orange rind, and aniseeed.
+2. In a very small pot, bring the mahlepi to a boil in 3 tablespoons water and let it seep for 10 minutes.
+Drain out the seeds and retain the liquid.
+Alternatively, crush the seeds in a spice grinder or mortar and pestly.
+In a large bowl, combine seven cups of flour, the ground almonds, salt, remaining sugar, orange rind, aniseeed (optional), pulverized mastiha and mahlepi water or crushed seeds.
 Make a well in the center.
-Add the yeast mixture, olive oil, and eggs.
+Add the yeast mixture, melted butter or olive oil, and eggs.
 Work from the center outwards, stirring the mixture until a dough begins to form.

 3. Dust a worksurface with a little of the remaining flour and knead, adding more flour if necessary, until the dough is smooth and doesn;t stick to your hands, about 12 minutes.
 Place in an oiled bowl, cover with a cloth, and set aside in a warm, draft-free place to rise until doubled in bulk, about two hours.

 4. Punch down dough.
 Divide into six small balls and roll each into strips 12-15 inches long, and abut 2 inches in diameter.
 Lay three strips side by side, pinching together at one end, and braid.
 Pinch together at the other end to hold the loaf intact.
 Press two dyed eggs between the strips of the braid.
 Repeat the procedure to make the second loaf.
 Place the breads on a lightly oiled baking sheet, covered, and let rise for two hours, or until doubled in bulk.